OSVTAC/project-recommendations/pages/decisions.md

 site, with the right equipment, each poll site could have the full features of a vote center, i.e. allow voters from any precinct to vote at that site.

-Vote Centers could be used for:
+Vote centers could be used for:
    1. Early voting only
    2. Election day voting at selected locations
    3. All election day polling locations